Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/01_install_tkg_ssc.md

 ```

 >Note: Wait until your cluster has been created.
 It may take 12 minutes.

->Note: Once cluster is created your kubeconfig already has the new context as the active one with the necessary credential
+>Note: Once cluster is created your kubeconfig will already have the new context as the active one with the necessary credentials.

 ## Go to Next Step